CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 #### How do you prevent developers from changing the value of a variable?
 #### Think about money ;) How would you store a currency value, that shall support decimal parts?
 Think it through again, and try to think outside of the box!
 #### What happens if you try to call something, that you have no access to, because of data hiding?

+compile error, it fails to resolve symbol, because it doesnt recognize what it mustn't

 #### What happens if you try to delete/drop an item from an array, while you are iterating over it?
 #### What happens if you try to delete/drop/add an item from a List, while you are iterating over it?
 #### What happens if you try to add an item to the end of an array, while you are iterating over it?